SatvikR123/Face_Recognizer/README.md

-# Face Recognition Project
+# Advanced Face Recognition Project

 ## Description
-This project is a Python application that performs face recognition using a Streamlit web interface.
-It allows users to upload an image and find similar faces from a local image dataset (a folder/gallery).
+This project is an advanced face recognition application built with Python and Streamlit.
+It provides a user-friendly web interface to upload a query image and find all matching individuals within a local photo gallery.

+The application is optimized for performance using an embedding cache and is robust enough to handle images containing multiple people, drawing bounding boxes around each detected match.

-## Features
+## Key Features
--   Detects faces in images using MTCNN.
+-   **Multiple Face Detection**: Utilizes MTCNN to accurately detect all faces within an image, not just the first one.
+-   **High-Performance Caching**: Implements an intelligent caching system (`embeddings.pkl`) that saves face embeddings.
+The app only processes new or modified images, making startup and subsequent searches significantly faster.
--   Generates face embeddings using the DeepFace library with the Facenet model.
--   Calculates cosine similarity between face embeddings to find matches.
+-   **Accurate Face Matching**: Generates face embeddings using the DeepFace library (with the Facenet model) and calculates cosine similarity to find matches.
--   Searches a directory of images for faces similar to a user-uploaded query image.
--   Provides an interactive web interface built with Streamlit to upload images and view results.
+-   **Interactive Web UI**: A clean and simple interface built with Streamlit allows for easy image uploads, threshold adjustments, and clear presentation of results.
+-   **Rich Visual Feedback**: For each match found, the application draws a bounding box around the person's face and displays the similarity score directly on the image.

 ## Technologies Used
 -   Python 3.x